 Board Member

-Patricia R. Thomson, Ph.D., aka Dr. T, is the author of WFPB20 (Whole Food Plant Based) and the Food as Medicine Five Day Lifestyle Plan, a certified nutritionist, an experienced speaker, Events Director, coach, consultant, and cancer survivor.
+Patricia R. Thomson, Ph.D. (she/her), aka Dr. T, is the author of WFPB20 (Whole Food Plant Based) and the Food as Medicine Five Day Lifestyle Plan, a certified nutritionist, an experienced speaker, Events Director, coach, consultant, and cancer survivor.
 As the co-founder of Wellness20, Dr. T is on a mission to create thriving communities around the world.

 She earned her Plant-Based Nutrition Certificate through e-Cornell Center for Nutrition Studies, her Plant-Based Culinary Certification through the Rouxbe Culinary School, her Plant-Based Instructor certification through the Physicians Committee for Responsible Medicine Food For Life program, and her Medicinal Plants certification through e-Cornell.